-Easter Seals is looking for volunteers, as SEAC members or alternate members, for many school boards in the province, including Bruce Grey Counties, Eastern and Northern Ontario, as well as Sarnia and Windsor.
+Easter Seals is currently seeking volunteers as members and alternates.
+In some school boards there is a SEAC member who would like an alternate member to support their activities.
+There are also many school boards in Ontario where Easter Seals does not have a SEAC member and we need both a member and alternate.
 The role of an alternate member is an ideal way to find out more about SEAC and partner with another volunteer to learn about how SEAC operates.

 Purpose of SEAC